glenlovett/glenlovett.github.io/_posts/biking/2016-05-28-ohio-surprises.markdown

 It basically acted as a wormhole taking me to the next notable city: Fremont.
 What, you ask, is Fremont Ohio notable for?
 Before today I wouldn't have been able to tell you, but as I learned upon arriving, it is notable for (among other things I'm sure) being the town where former president Rutherford B. Hayes lived.
 How did I learn that?
 I was part of a parade.

 ![screenshot](https://raw.githubusercontent.com/glenlovett/glenlovett.github.io/master/assets/IMG_20160528_134702443.jpg)
 *I originally heard the marching band and spotted the parade from a bridge on the trail, overlooking downtown Fremont.
-They head of the parade then literally met me at an intersection and I biked behind them, the crowd getting larger and larger.
+The head of the parade then literally met me at an intersection and I biked behind them, the crowd getting larger and larger.
 I was basically part of the thing at this point.*

 ![screenshot](https://raw.githubusercontent.com/glenlovett/glenlovett.github.io/master/assets/IMG_20160528_135034502.jpg)
 *The procession then gathered in the Rutherford B. Hayes Presidential Center, which has been nearly renovated.
 Today was the Centennial grand re-opening, and I can only imagine the entire town was there at this point to celebrate, as well as the Ohio State marching band.
 They performed outside of the historic household.*

 ![screenshot](https://raw.githubusercontent.com/glenlovett/glenlovett.github.io/master/assets/IMG_20160528_140924808_HDR.jpg)
 *The library and museum.
 I didn't have time to stop in.*

 Wow.
 That was surreal.
 I took lots of video along with the pictures.

 Then it was out of Fremont in country roads.
 Midland Ohio is beautiful, and I hadn't been in it because I was traveling on the coast, then in the wormhole bike trail.
 A rainstorm hit me head on near the end of my ride, and it was the first biking I've done on my trip in heavy rains, though they were brief.